What is Public Relations, and Why It Matters in the Social Media Age

 Relationship building with journalists, and in social media

-You might think given PR’s use of earned media that public relations is defined by the news-making process of the past, in which news reporters worked with editors to determine what news will be published.
-To be sure PR pros still spend a good deal of time pitching reporters and working with journalists on stories, but our work doesn’t begin and end with the press release/news event.
+You might think given PR’s use of earned media that public relations is defined by the news-making process of the past, in which reporters worked with editors to determine what news will be published.
+To be sure PR pros still spend a good deal of time pitching reporters and working with journalists on stories, but our work doesn’t begin and end with the press release or news event.
 Good PR reps build relationships with reporters at key publications, keeping up with what reporters are writing and offering help with reporter’s own stories whenever applicable.
 In the past this meant reading the news every day, meeting up informally or giving a reporter a call to find out what they’re working on, but more recently social media has emerged as a great way to build relationships with reporters.

 Matthew Hurst at the Newseum in Washington, DC

-As Twitter has emerged as a hub for breaking news, most reporters are active on the network, seeking sources for stories and tweeting links to their latest news articles.
+As Twitter emerged as a hub for breaking news, most reporters are active on the network, seeking sources for stories and tweeting links to their latest news articles.
 Social media provides an ideal outlet to engage and interact with reporters, whether to comment about the latest industry news or providing an informal outlet to connect (reminding reporters you’re not a faceless PR rep but a real person).

 From earned media to owned media, using blogs